ThompsonBethany01/Estimating_Home_Values/README.md

 - Validate RMSE: 0.21491
 - Test RMSE: 0.31837
 ## Conclusion
+Clusters and features explored did not have a significant difference with respect to log error.
+More exploration is needed to determine if other clusters can be created.
+Could these improve the model that predicts log error?
+Right now, the model's root mean squared error was about .1 higher than the baseline.
 # How to Reproduce
 - [x] Read this README.md
-- [ ] Download Acquire.py, Prepare.py, and Final_Model.ipynb in your working directory.
+- [ ] Download Acquire.py, Prepare.py, Model.py, and Final_Model.ipynb in your working directory.
     - Click [here](https://drive.google.com/file/d/1NMZyc3-N4zakq82ZDAZjeYl0BVAEoBhR/view) for a reference to the module functions.
 - [ ] Run the Final_Modeling.ipynb Jupyter Notebook.
 - [ ] Do your own exploring, modeling, etc.